 Fresh from topping the latest rankings for international student support, this week the University welcomes a record global intake for Session 3 of the 2018 study year.

-More than 500 students have travelled to Southern Cross University from locations across Asia, Europe and North and South America.
-Countries include India, Nepal, the Philippines, China, Japan, Germany, Sweden, Italy, the US, Thailand and Brazil.
+More than 500 students have traveled to Southern Cross University from locations across Asia, Europe, and North and South America.
+Countries include India, Nepal, the Philippines, China, Japan, Germany, Sweden, Italy, the US, Thailand, and Brazil.